 Spring crops, like peas, make great companion plants for okra.
 These cooler-weather crops do well interplanted in the shade of okra.
 Plant a variety of spring crops in the same rows as your okra.
 The okra seedlings won’t crowd the spring plants until temps are higher.
 By then, you will have already harvested your spring crops (like snow peas), leaving the okra to take over space as it grows in earnest.

 Another spring crop, radishes marry perfectly with okra and, as an added bonus, peppers too.
-Plant both the okra and radish seeds together, 3-4 inches (7.5-10 cm.) apart in a row.
+Plant both the okra and radish seeds together, 3 to 4 inches (8-10 cm.) apart in a row.
 The radish seedlings loosen the soil as the roots grow, which allows the okra plants to grow deeper, stronger roots.

 Not just veggie plants do well as companions for okra.
 Flowers, such as sunflowers, also make great companions.
 The brilliantly colored blooms attract natural pollinators, which in turn visit the okra flowers resulting in large, plump pods.